 Seven days later, my loved ones and I spent six hours with a team of doctors.
 The biopsy indicated the cells were triple negative, which (apparently) is the hardest type of cancer to treat.
 They recommended surgery, chemo, radiation, and endocrine therapy.
 Basically, blast my body with anything and everything.
 (Chemo seemed scary but radiation frightened me.)
 I was so conflicted.
 How could I accept practices that blew my immune system when I needed it the most?
 How could I accept practices that added toxicity to my body when I needed to rid toxic substances?
 But then...how could I not?

-I truly believe that how you choose to heal - what methods and who you choose to work with (or not) is an individual choice.
-YOU are the only one who knows what is right for you!
+I truly believe that how women choose to heal - what methods and who they choose to work with (or not) is an individual choice.
+SHE is the only one who knows what is right for her!
 (Scary as s.
 Empowering as s).

 PS.
 You are beautiful!